richtastic/ff/src/3DR/wiki/index.md

 ```
 - i & j are reference image indexes
 - H = [h<sub>1</sub> h<sub>2</sub> h<sub>3</sub>] = &lambda; &middot; K &middot; [r1 r2 t]
 	- ?
-H is found form knowing that a set of 3D points X homographize into image points x
+H is found from knowing that a set of 3D points X homographize into image points x
 		- solve
 - by the magic of matrix algebra (no idea):
     - r1 & r2 are orthonormal